 To determine what’s the best loan for you, you have to take into account upfront closing costs, required mortgage insurance, and any other fees that are attached to the mortgage.
 All this can turn a low-interest mortgage into an option that’s not really worth your while.
 The Annual Percentage Rate (APR) refers to the annual cost of procuring the loan and it includes the interest rate you were quoted with and any other fees that you’ll have to pay for the entirety of the loan’s life.

 By comparing APRs, you will be able to visualize the overall cost of the loan and that can help you make a decision.
 Overall, FHA loans can be more expensive once you take into account monthly mortgage insurance premiums, even if the interest rate is lower than that of conventional loans.

 At the end of the day, whether you choose a conventional or FHA loan will depend on your financial situation.
 FHA loans are the better option for people who struggle with their credit score, need gift funds to cover the down payment, or have a higher DTI.
 If your financial ground is more stable, conventional loans can be the right option for you.
 Assess your financial situation and use this guide to compare both options to make the right decision.
-In the meantime, get your payslips printed and documented for future reference with the paystub generator!
+In the meantime, get your payslips printed and documented for future reference with the check stub maker!